 As the Romans grew ever more sophisticated, the Lupercali would be celebrated by a man binding the lady of his choice wrist to wrist, and later by passing a billet to his object of desire, suggesting a romantic rendezvous in some secluded place.

 One can easily see why the early Church fathers much preferred the union of man and woman to be smiled upon by St. Valentine, rather than the leering wolf god Lupercus.
-And, of course, they encouraged a knot tied securely by the sacred rite of marriage and blessed by the priest, rather than a fleeting liaison.
+And, of course, they encouraged a knot tied securely by the sacred rite of marriage and blessed by the priest, rather than a fleeting midnight liaison.

 By the Middle Ages, the peasantry in England, Scotland, and parts of France honored St. Valentine, but their customs seemed very much to hearken back to ancient Egypt and Rome.
 On the evening before Valentine’s Day, the young people would gather in a village meeting place and draw names by chance.
 Each young woman would write her name or make her mark on a bit of cloth and place it into a large urn.
 Then each of the young men would draw a slip.
 The girl whose name or mark was on the piece of cloth became his sweetheart for the year.